dmstr/phd5-docs/guide/development/configuration.md

  - `config/main.php` - main application configuration entrypoint
  - `config/common.php` - configuration for web and console applcations
- -

 > :exclamation: An important difference between application and environment configuration is that
-> ENV variables are immutable by default, but values in PHP arrays can be overwritten.
+> ENV variables are usually immutable by convention.

 ## Hierarchy & scopes